El Yunque and the Northeast Feature

 When the Spanish arrived, the parrot population was an estimated 1 million on the main island, Vieques, and Culebra.
 But deforestation, hurricanes, and parasites have reduced the population (parrot hunting was common before being outlawed in 1940).
 By 1967 there were only 19 birds; a 1975 count totaled only 13.

 But things are looking up, especially with work beginning on a $2.5 million, state-of-the-art breeding facility in El Yunque.
-At this writing, an estimated 30 green parrots were living in the wild, and another 180 were in captivity.
+At this writing, an estimated total of 300 green parrots were living in both the wild and captivity.
 Officials are optimistic that the numbers will continue to grow.
 If you're very observant (and very lucky), you just might spot one.

 Take our short photo quiz to reveal your ideal trip in the U.S.More